ModelEarth/community/resources/censusreporter/README.md

 Start from our [github.com/modelearth/map](https://github.com/modelearth/map) fork of Wazimap Census Reporter.
 Wazimap is maintained by [OpenUp](https://openup.org.za/) and in used in Africa and India.

+Place Wazimap fork of CensusReporter into a [Python Docker container](https://hub.docker.com/_/python) for easier install.
+Place Census Reporter database into [PostgreSQL Docker container](https://hub.docker.com/_/postgres) with files for Docker secrets.

 **Questions**
-How can we improve on the UI and performance of [data.census.gov](https://data.census.gov)
+During the process, how can we improve on the UI and performance of [data.census.gov](https://data.census.gov).
+CensusReporter has the advantage of generting static files.
+Let's create shorter URLs.

 How can demographics data, maps and machine learning be integrated around [social safety net programs](https://www.codeforamerica.org/features/bringing-social-safety-net-benefits-online/)?

 **Pages to Compare**